jtdor/build-deb-action/README.md

 Optional and empty by default.

+#### `extra-docker-args`
+Additional command-line arguments passed to `docker run` when the build container is started.
+This might be needed if specific volumes or network settings are required.

+Optional and empty by default.

 #### `host-arch`
 The architecture packages are built for.
 If this parameter is set, cross-compilation is set up with `apt-get` and `dpkg-buildpackage` as described